Skip to main content

 Aims

-This module aims to prepare students for freelancing opportunities within an expanding sector, with short-term contracts prevalent across the media and communications industry.
-By focusing specifically on freelancing and entrepreneurship within media and communications, the module aims to develop skills and knowledge that will help prepare students for this competitive sector by identifying opportunities, enhancing their employability skills, identifying individual goals and developing personal action plans.
+This module aims to prepare you for opportunities for freelancing and collaboration work within an expanding sector, with short-term contracts prevalent across the media and communications industry.
+This could cover a range of activities such as brand promotion, freelance writing, video or photography, content production, influencer marketing, social media management or PR consultancy.
+By focusing specifically on freelancing, collaborations, networking and entrepreneurship within media and communications, the module aims to develop skills, knowledge and reflecttive understanding that will help prepare you for this competitive sector by identifying opportunities, enhancing their employability skills, identifying individual goals and developing your own personal action plan.

 Outline Of Syllabus

-- Outline of the freelance and short contracts sector within media and communications
+- Outline of the freelance and collaborative sector within media and communications

 - Identifying opportunities within the sector